DaedalusHyperboreus/steam-tweaks/README.md

 cmd: firefox                    # the command to execute (required)
 dir: /full/path/to/working/dir  # the directory from which to execute the command
 params: github.com              # any parameters to invoke the command with
-image: /path/to/grid/image.png  # the grid image to use (this will by symlinked into Steam's grid directory)
+banner: /path/to/image.png      # the grid banner image to use (this will by symlinked into Steam's grid directory)
 icon: firefox                   # small icon to show in Steam
 hidden: false                   # 'false' to show the shortcut in Steam, 'true' to hide it
 tags:                           # a list of tags to be assigned to the shortcut in Steam